 Data Analysis and Report Writing

 When the survey closes, the Project Team will code hardcopy data, download the survey data, and clean the dataset (e.g., remove ineligible participants, create variables, etc.).
 All qualitative data from the open-ended questions on the surveys will be translated into English for analysis.
 The data will be analyzed using SPSS (Statistical Package for the Social Sciences) to examine not only descriptive statistics on each of the variables, but also potential disparities based on demographics (e.g., age, gender, immigration status, socioeconomic status, race, ethnicity) to lift up any issues of inequity that emerge.
-Quantitative data acquired from surveys and client packets as well as past available data (e.g., past reporting years for CATBI) will be integrated.
+Quantitative data acquired from surveys and consumer packets as well as past available data (e.g., past reporting years for CATBI) will be integrated.

 The report will be written with the DOR staff as the target audience; as such, the language will be more elevated than it would be for a lay person but will not require technical or statistical knowledge to understand results.
 The narrative will be supplemented by tables, charts, maps, and/or other visual aids to enhance understanding.
 The quantitative data from the survey will be supplemented with anonymized quotes from the key informant interviews to illustrate the themes in participants’ own words.